-India to decide on resuming international flights when count countries ease curbs
+India to decide on resuming international flights when countries ease curbs

 New Delhi, June 07: Civil Aviation Minister Hardeep Singh Puri on Sunday said that the international flight operations will start soon as there is huge demand for travel to and from India.